abisop/nuttx-docs/en/guides/port_drivers_to_stm32f7.md

 ```

 NOTE: I have experienced other cases (on the SAMV7) where write
-buffering <span class="title-ref">must</span> be disabled: In one case,
+buffering [must]{.title-ref} be disabled: In one case, a certain
-a certain peripheral used 16-byte DMA descriptors in an array.
-Clearly
+peripheral used 16-byte DMA descriptors in an array.
+Clearly it is
-it is impossible to manage the caching of the 16-byte DMA descriptors
+impossible to manage the caching of the 16-byte DMA descriptors with a
-with a 32-byte cache line in this case: I think that the only option is
+32-byte cache line in this case: I think that the only option is to
-to disabled the write buffer.
+disabled the write buffer.

 And what if the driver receives arbitrarily aligned buffers from the
 application?
 Then what?
 Should write buffering be disabled in that case